eppye-bots/wiki_for_rtd/advanced-deployment/use-mysql.rst

 Use MySQL or PostgreSQL as Database
 ===================================

 * Default bots uses a SQLite database.
 This is included in the standard installation and works out-of-the-box.
-Performance of SQLite is good!
+Performance of SQLite is good.
 * Bots always uses ``utf-8`` in the database communication.
 * Database tables are installed using ``django-machinery``.
 See django docs.
 * After installation, you may want to :doc:`migrate some data <../change-migrate/migrate-db>`.